Hurricane Lee strengthens to a Category 5 storm as it approaches the Caribbean

 Hurricane Lee strengthened to a Category 5 storm late Thursday night, forecasters said, and could present potentially dangerous beach conditions on the U.S. East Coast as early as this Sunday.

-Lee had maximum sustained winds of 160 mph as it churned across the Atlantic Ocean, the National Hurricane Center said.
+By early Friday morning, Lee had maximum sustained winds of 165 mph as it churned across the Atlantic Ocean, the National Hurricane Center said.
 Lee was traveling west-northwest across open water on a path that will likely see its center pass north of the Leeward Islands and Puerto Rico, the National Hurricane Center said.

 Earlier on Thursday, Lee roared to major hurricane status, with its maximum sustained winds increasing from 105 mph at 11 a.m.
 ET to 130 mph at 5 p.m. — all on the same day that it developed a well-defined eye.